-- Is it worth your time?
+- Is it worth becoming a Skillshare instructor?

-- what are the instructor's terms and conditions?
+- What are the instructor's terms and conditions?

-- how do payments and commissions work?
+- How do payments and commissions work?

-In summary, you are wondering if Skillshare is worth it for instructors in general, and more specifically if it's a good fit for you in particular.
+In summary, you are wondering if Skillshare is worth it for instructors in general and, more specifically, if it's a good fit for you in particular.

 So, is teaching on Skillshare worth it for instructors?

-Skillshare is very much worth it for course creators creating courses especially on creative topics like arts, design, animation, illustration, writing, crafts, etc. But it's also starting to become more popular in other topics.
-Skillshare is the largest online community for creative people with over 12 million registered students.
+Skillshare is very much worth it for course creators creating courses, especially on creative topics like arts, design, animation, illustration, writing, crafts, etc. But it's also starting to become more popular in other topics.
+Skillshare is the largest online community for creative people, with over 12 million registered students.
 Skillshare presents a wonderful opportunity for course creators to build a brand in the creative community, and the marketplace is always expanding to new topics.
 But if you’re from other industries like technology, health, fitness, etc, then Skillshare may not be the best option for you, at least not right now.